Table of contents

 Mobile SEO To Improve Your Amp Pages

-Since we here at SAAI focus on Web Design and SEO, let’s go over some strategies to improve your SEO for mobile devices.
+Since we here at SAAI focus on Web Design and SEO, let’s review some strategies to improve your SEO for mobile devices.

 Why Should I Care About Mobile SEO?

-SEO by itself is already considered by Google as a critical ranking factor.
+Google already considers SEO by itself as a critical ranking factor.

 Due to the above, it’s just natural to think that mobile SEO should be considered just as important.

-The above numbers are in the billions so, yeah, let’s talk strategy here.
+The above numbers are in the billions, so let’s talk strategy here.

-Google has made sure all websites are optimized for mobile searches by releasing their mobile-friendly update.
+By releasing a mobile-friendly update, Google has ensured all websites are optimized for mobile searches.

-This update basically penalized any website that was not mobile optimized.
+This update penalized any website that was not mobile optimized.